 All good?
 Let’s continue…

-So, has science caught up to miracle lotions, potions and creams?
+So, has science caught up to miracle lotions, potions, and creams?

-A couple doctors and Jeunesse would like you to think so (and almost every cosmetic MLM for that matter).
+A couple of doctors and Jeunesse would like you to think so (and almost every cosmetic MLM for that matter).

-“It causes instant, but temporary tightening and smoothing of the under eye area that can last anywhere from two to eight hours,” said Dr. Doris Day in an interview with Inside Edition.
+“It causes instant, but temporary tightening and smoothing of the under-eye area that can last anywhere from two to eight hours,” said Dr. Doris Day in an interview with Inside Edition.

 There’s already a widespread belief that human aging can be reversed, thanks to the many wonder drugs and supplements containing magical ingredients currently churned out by pharmaceutical and beauty companies like Jeunesse.